-Wiley will generally assess advisory clients a negotiable fee that may consist of: (1) an advisory fee, based on a specified percentage of the client's assets under management; and Investment Manager may assess a second component consisting of (a) investment management fee, based on a specified percentage of the client's assets under management; and (b) performance fees, based on the performance of each Investment Manager selected by a client relative to the stated benchmark index.
+Wiley will generally assess advisory clients a negotiable fee that may consist of either or both:

+- 1.) an advisory fee, based on a specified percentage of the client's assets under management; and - 2.) a performance fee, based on the performance of each Investment Manager selected by a client relative to the stated benchmark index.

-See the section entitled " Item 6 - Performance-Based Fees and Side-By-Side Management " for additional important information about the Third-Party Manager Advisory Program and applicable fees.
+See the section entitled " Item 6 - Performance-Based Fees and Side-By-Side Management " for additional important information about such fees.